JulieStuneck/courses-topics-textbooks/README.md

-Users can create thier own courses, then assign topic tags and textbooks to them.
+Users can create their own courses, then assign topic tags and textbooks to them.